 - My energy levels started lifting, I wasn’t as tired any more, I was excited about life (more than I normally was).

-To me, these benefits were huge and I was keen keep going.
+To me, these benefits were huge and I was keen to keep going.

 My next step

 It’s time to talk all about my Stool test, and me pooing in a cardboard food container, like those ones you get at outdoor events with noodles in them.
-Not the Chinese Wok boxes, the flatter ones (with sides – you want that!), more rectangular bowl like.
+Not the Chinese Wok boxes, the flatter ones (with sides – you want that!), more like a rectangular bowl.